Palestinian Americans: Culture

 Palestinian culture is a blend of Eastern Mediterranean influences.
 Palestinians share commonalities with nearby peoples of the Levant, including Lebanese, Syrians, and Jordanians.

 Cuisine

 Palestinians cook many similar foods to the Levant.
 Examples are kanafeh, hummus, falafel, musakhan, waraq al-'inib, and other Palestinian dishes.
-These foods, such as Kanafeh, have been very popular in the United States, mostly in New York City.
+These foods, such as Kanafeh, have been very popular in the United States, such as in New York City.

 Business

 Palestinian Americans have owned Middle Eastern groceries, shops and restaurants ever since their immigration to the United States.
 Most of these businesses are in large cities such as New York City and Chicago.

 Notable figures

 Edward Said was a U.S. naturalized Palestinian professor at Columbia University, and widely known as the "Father of Orientalism".
 He was also a strong voice and advocate for the American Arab Anti Discrimination Committee (ADC) and studied the breaches of civil liberties of Arabs and Muslims in the United States during the 1990s and later after hijacking on September 11th 2001.

+Rashid Khalidi is a Palestinian-American historian of the Middle East and former Edward Said Professor Emeritus of Modern Arab Studies at Columbia University.
+His many works include the 2020 publication of The Hundred Years' War on Palestine: A History of Settler Colonialism and Resistance, 1917-2017, in which he examines the Zionist claim to Palestine through the lens of settler colonialism and European and American imperialism.
+Khalidi retired from his position at Columbia University in October 2024.

 Huwaida Arraf is a Palestinian activist, author and lawyer based in the city of Ramallah who founded an organization called the International Solidarity Movement (ISM) which seeks to help the Palestinian side of the Israeli–Palestinian conflict through non-violent protests.
-She was also a part of a peace initiative called Seeds of Peace which sought to create communication between Palestinian and Jewish youth.
+She was also part of a peace initiative called Seeds of Peace which sought to create communication between Palestinian and Jewish youth.

+Ismail al-Faruqi was a Palestinian-American philosopher and theologian, known for his significant contributions to Islamic studies and the philosophy of religion.
+He founded the International Institute of Islamic Thought (IIIT) and was a leading figure in the Islamization of knowledge, advocating for the integration of Islamic principles with contemporary academic disciplines.
+Al-Faruqi's work emphasized the importance of cultural and religious understanding in addressing global issues.

 Khaled Mohamed Khaled, better known by his stage name DJ Khaled, is an American hip hop artist and record producer of Palestinian descent who rose to fame in the 2000s with the debut of his first album Listennn... the Album which reached the 12th spot on the US Billboard 200 chart.

 Gigi Hadid and Bella Hadid, two sisters who are both models, are of Palestinian descent through their father Mohamed.
-Both sisters have expressed their public support for the Palestinian cause.
+Both sisters have expressed their public support for Palestine.

+Belal Muhammad, the current UFC Welterweight Champion was born and raised in Chicago, Illinois, to Palestinian parents.
+He often drapes the Palestinian flag around his shoulders both before and after his fights and is vocal in his support for a Free Palestine.